-- Nothing Personal: Victor doesn't give a damn about causes.
-Contrast his attitude toward Jimmy with It's Personal.
+- Nothing Personal: Victor doesn't give a damn about causes, contrasting with his It's Personal attitude toward Jimmy.

-- Not Wearing Tights: The film took the black leather from previous films away, leaving everyone in Civvie Spandex.
+- Not Wearing Tights: The film takes the black leather from previous films away, leaving everyone in Civvie Spandex.

 - Not What I Signed On For: Wolverine is not too enthusiastic about massacring a village full of civilians.